 #4 – How does Alibaba compare to big-name Internet companies?

-Finding a true business comparable to Alibaba is impossible!
-Alibaba is a mix of marketplace, search engine, bank, software company, mobile services company, elearning, microblogging, video streaming and much more.
+Finding a trustworthy business comparable to Alibaba is impossible!
+Alibaba is a mix of marketplace, search engine, bank, software company, mobile services company, eLearning, microblogging, video streaming, and much more.

 Below is an interesting chart that compares Alibaba’s portfolio with its respective known comparable.

-Alibaba’s Gross Merchandise Value of $248 billion dollars is more than Amazon and eBay combined.
+Alibaba’s Gross Merchandise Value of $248 billion is more than Amazon and eBay combined.

 Alibaba Revenue is lower than that of Amazon and eBay.
-The primary reason is the business model, Alibaba makes money by charging merchants for advertisement on their website and transaction fees.
+The primary reason is the business model; Alibaba makes money by charging merchants for advertisements on their website and transaction fees.

-While Alibaba’s revenue is less that Amazon and eBay, however, Alibaba is highly profitable company as compared to Amazon or eBay.
+While Alibaba’s revenue is less than Amazon and eBay, however, Alibaba is a highly profitable company as compared to Amazon or eBay.

 #5 – Why Alibaba IPO is so important?

-Alibaba IPO is a big deal primarily because of the size of the IPO.
+Alibaba IPO is a big deal, primarily because of the size of the IPO.
 As discussed later in the article, my valuation estimates for Alibaba is around $191 billion.
-Download Alibaba IPO Valuation Model here
+Download the Alibaba IPO Valuation Model here